 Village Level vs Enterprise Level

-That said, I also deeply value the low-cost, village-level treatment methods I’ve been exploring with Jaye Irving.
+The value of the low-cost, village-level treatment methods I’ve been exploring with Jaye Irving shouldn’t be overlooked.
 These approaches are vital in areas with no access to industrial infrastructure.
 They make self-sufficiency possible immediately.
 They don’t require big bucks and a cooperative agreement before a community can start protecting and using their material.

-This tension is also feeding back into our Bamboo4Africa program.
-We’ve reopened discussions for this year’s training, working toward next year’s build at Nyakio’s place in Naivasha, Kenya — which Jaye will help develop across our upcoming three-month program.
+This feeds back into our Bamboo4Africa program – and sits at the junction between people being able to utilise bamboo for self-sufficiency and when they are able to take it to the next level to become a small to medium enterprise.
+We’ve reopened discussions for this year’s training, working toward next year’s build at Nyakio’s place in Naivasha, Kenya — which Jaye will help develop across our upcoming three-month program in Bali starting on May 11.

 The dots are connecting.